DocuSign Reviews& Product Details

 Upload the document

-The DocuSign app supports most of the common document file formats, including PDF, Microsoft Word.
+The DocuSign app supports most common document file formats, including PDF and Microsoft Word.
 In addition, you can upload these files directly from your device or file-sharing services like OneDrive, Google Drive, and Dropbox.

 Highlight who should sign the document